nasa/ow_autonomy/ow_plexil/src/plexil-adapter/README.md

 See README.md in the parent directory for broader information, as well as build and run instructions.

-*The testbeds are OceanWATERS and JPL's OWLAT Simulator, which is proprietary, closed-source software.
+*The testbeds are OceanWATERS and JPL's OWLAT Simulator.
+The latter is proprietary, closed-source software.